-Israeli soldiers shoot and kill two unarmed Palestinian men in Gaza: Video
+Israeli soldiers shoot and kill two unarmed Palestinians in Gaza: Video

 The airing of the video comes days after the United Nations Security Council passed a resolution demanding an immediate ceasefire in Gaza and amid growing calls for Israel to halt its nearly six-month assault on the besieged enclave that has killed tens of thousands of Palestinians and prompted warnings of imminent famine.

-The footage shows one man approaching the troops, holding up a white cloth, while the other turned around but all the while raising a piece of white fabric.
+The footage shows one man approaching the troops, waving, before he disappears from view behind a building.
+Meanwhile, the other turned around but all the while appearing to raise a piece of white fabric.

 The man who turned around is seen being pursued by an armoured vehicle.
 Soldiers open fire on him and the footage shows him collapsing in the sand.

-A bulldozer is used to bury two bodies, including that of the first man who had walked towards the soldiers, the video shows.
+A bulldozer is then used to bury two bodies, including that of the first man who had walked towards the soldiers, the video shows.

-The Israeli army told Al Jazeera on Thursday that “a thorough and professional examination is required in order to asses the details of the incident”, adding that it had transferred its report “to the relevant professional bodies for review”.
+The Israeli army told Al Jazeera on Thursday that “a thorough and professional examination is required in order to assess the details of the incident”.
+It said the video “is edited and does not show the context of the incident”, adding that it had transferred its report “to the relevant professional bodies for review”.

 Hamas condemned the killings, saying it was “further evidence of the scale of fascism and criminality that governs Zionist behaviour, in the context of the brutal war of extermination against our people in the Gaza Strip”.